Horrible22232/Binary-Classifier/README.md

 # Contributions
 The contributions are as follows:
 * Binary classfier
-* Can be used for sequential data since it provides an optional recurrent LSTM or GRU encoder
+* Optional recurrent encoder => Can be used for sequential data

 # Tests
 The classifier got tested under two artificial problems: